 This Soup Satisfies.
 Period.

 One bowl of this light & creamy chicken noodle soup leaves me satisfied for hours and I never feel like there’s a huge brick in my stomach.
 (As we often feel after eating a heavy cream-based soup!)
 This is the meal that keeps on giving because if you have a smaller family, there will be plenty of leftover soup to enjoy during the week.
-Serve in homemade bread bowls or alongside a batch of deliciously soft dinner rolls.
+Serve in homemade bread bowls or alongside a batch of deliciously soft dinner rolls or brown butter sage dinner rolls.

 And now the best part– I calculated the calories (on SparkRecipes) and a 1 cup serving of this creamy chicken noodle soup is only 203 calories with 20 grams of protein.
 Cozy up with a bowl of 1.5 cups of soup and a big side salad for a satisfying protein-packed meal.